mblode/vscode-twig-language/README.md

 1. Select the text you want to Prettify
 2. CMD + Shift + P -> Format Selection
 ```

+### Information about Twig code on hover

+VSCode Twig language shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.

 ### Craft CMS/Twig code snippets